We only accept online submissions of poetry, fiction, and creative nonfiction. We no longer accept postal submissions.

 The authors we publish receive two complimentary copies and can purchase more at a reduced rate.
 We do accept simultaneous submissions; however, if we accept your work for publication, it is your responsibility to immediately notify all other magazines it is no longer available.
 Similarly, if someone else accepts your work, withdraw your work from Meridian on Submittable as soon as you can.

-We try to respond in two to four months, but we have often taken longer.
+We try to respond within six months, but we have sometimes taken longer.

 We generally do not accept creative work by current University of Virginia students.
 University of Virginia students should not send unsolicited work.